Do you have an author website, and if so, does it work as hard as you do?

 Read my blog post SEO for Your Author Blog and learn more about the specifics.
 You’ll find information about SEO and best practices to help ensure your blog generates traffic.

 Questions?
 Comments?
-Weigh in or contact email@example.com.
+Weigh in or contact firstname.lastname@example.org for your website content and SEO needs.